What Can I do if I Have Overpaid Child Support?

 The child support attorneys of Jacobs Berger have extensive experience assisting clients to draft accurate and equitable child support agreement and with the modification of existing child support agreements.
 Our attorneys view each case we take as an opportunity to help our clients build a solid foundation for the future of their families.
 We partner with clients to lessen the emotional and financial stresses of the legal process, all while focusing on securing a positive outcome for our clients from Morris County towns and all of Northern New Jersey.

-Call our office today to discuss any questions and concerns you might have about a potential or existing child support agreements in a confidential and comprehensive case assessment.
+Call our office today to discuss any questions and concerns you might have about a potential or existing child support agreements in a strategic planning session.

 Child Support Miscalculation Attorneys Discuss Cause of Overpayment